Shahidul Alam: Bangladesh Road-Safety Protests (2018)

 On 5 August 2018, journalist David Bergman tweeted that Shahidul Alam had been taken from his home in Dhanmondi by 30 to 35 plainclothes police officers.
 This occurred shortly after Alam gave a live interview with Al Jazeera, where he criticized the government's violent response to the 2018 Bangladesh road-safety protests, which he had also been documenting through live videos on Facebook.

 Alam was believed to have been arrested for saying that the protests "stemmed from anger about widespread government corruption, and not just the bus accident that initially sparked them."

 The following morning, Alam was shown arrested by the Dhaka Metropolitan Police.
 Furthermore, he was charged under Section 57 of the Information and Communication Technology Act and remanded for seven days.
 Alam told the court that he had been tortured while in police custody.

 On 7 August, the Supreme Court halted the seven-day remand, and after observing his physical condition, ordered authorities to admit him to a hospital.
 Alam was taken to a hospital on 8 August at 9 am.
 However, he was taken back to the office of the Detective Branch of police again at 2 pm on the same day.
 Alam's lawyer, Sara Hossain, said the case would not stand in court.

 After 107 days of imprisonment, Alam was granted bail by the Bangladesh High Court and released on 20 November 2018.

-Since then, he has challenged the legality of the Section 57 of the ICT act with the Bangladesh Supreme Court after his challenge was rejected by Bangladesh High Court.
+Since then, he has challenged the legality of Section 57 of the ICT Act with the Bangladesh Supreme Court after his challenge was rejected by the Bangladesh High Court.

 Shahidul Alam has recounted some of his experiences of imprisonment in a response to Arundhati Roy's open letter to him while he was in jail.